flmnt/pantam/example/domain/README.md

 % poetry add pantam
 ```

-Next we'll use the pantam CLI to make our application.
+Next we'll use the Pantam CLI to make our application.

 ```
 % poetry shell